openshift/enhancements/enhancements/monitoring/hypershift-monitoring.md

   * Longer durations nice to have, but technically not required.
 There is also option that allows HSRE to persist SLO from platform to [different backend if needed](https://docs.google.com/document/d/1BJarERppgiJ8esc6d8anbJMOQ0AflFBQea-Zc9wAp0s/edit?disco=AAAAQTFsbwM).
 * HSRE have an easy way to monitor dozens of HyperShift clusters in multiple geo regions and thousands of control planes in total.
 This means in particular:
   * Ability to perform PromQL across fleet metrics

-> NOTE(Mariusz): Alerts can be region wide only, and query in different tab per region might be good enough for now. n
   * No need to tunnel to specific control plane to query metrics
   * Centralized alerting
 * CUS can monitor / use HPA/VPA / vis with local console using metrics FROM their workloads on guest clusters or from nodes on guest clusters